Kenneth Morris Lee

 We can even combine them in ways that were unimaginable or impossible in the darkroom.
 For a brief introduction see Toned Monochrome Images with Photoshop.
 For several more approaches to toning, see Additional Methods of Toning in Photoshop.

-Often overlooked, aspect ratio is one of the most important elements in fine art photography because it determines the overall compositional structure and feeling of the work.
-Every aspect ratio has its own flavor.
+Often overlooked, aspect ratio is one of the more important elements in fine art photography because it determines the overall compositional structure and feeling of the work.
+Every aspect ratio has its own flavor and as they say, "Variety is the spice of life".

 Golden Ratio + 1

 A lovely wide format, the Golden Ratio + 1 is roughly equal to 2.618.
 The Golden Ratio (often designated by the Greek letter φ or Phi) is defined such that Φ squared is equal to Φ + 1.
-Therefore this proportion can also be stated as Phi Squared.
-In whole numbers, we can approximate this irrational ratio by 5x13.
-Click here to view 11 images in this ratio.
+Therefore, this proportion can also be stated as Phi Squared.
+In whole numbers, we can approximate this ratio by 5x13.
+To view 5 photographs in the 2.618 aspect ratio, click here.

 Root 5 Ratio

-An irrational number, the square root of 5 can be closely approximated by 9x20.
+An irrational number, the square root of 5 can be approximated by 9x20.
 Pablo Picasso appears to have chosen this ratio for his 1937 painting Guernica.
 Leonardo da Vinci used something very close for his 1472 painting Annunciation.
 Another example is Xiao He Chases Han Xin by the Japanese poet and painter Yosa Buson (1716-1784).
-Click here to view 47 images in this ratio.
+I have taken the liberty of "restoring" the painting digitally, removing the six folding screen divisions: see here.
+To view 26 photographs in the Root 5 aspect ratio, click here.

 1x2 Ratio